 Step 7: Prepare your Local Address book for Import

-- Delete all of your contact cards except yours and the other family members who will be sharing.
+- On each device and computer, un-sync the contacts (ex.
+For iPhone = Settings -> Accounts -> iCloud) and delete all contacts, family members included.
 It’s sounds scary – but it’s okay.
 Remember step 5?
 You have a backup!

 Step 8: Add New Account to computer